-Several clinical education sites require a telephone interview with the student prior to offering the student a clinical education experience.
-If a student participates in an interview and the clinical site offers the student a clinical experience at the site, the student will be assigned to the site and the student's schedule for that experience is final.
+Several CE sites require an interview with the student prior to offering the student a CE experience.
+If a student participates in an interview and the CE site offers the student a CE experience at the site, the student will be assigned to the site and cannot be changed.